henriquegogo/rest_in_peace/README.md

 # Rest-In-Peace (Database API)

-## What is?
+## What is this?
-Is a database abstraction to use as a REST API with zero config.
+It's a database abstraction to use as a REST API with zero config.

 ## How to use
 ```